jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-27b.md

 to unity among the laborite and socialist parties of the world.
 And several important groups that were in no mind to throw in their lot with the communists still wanted something more up to date than the Second International.
-T

-his situation was met successfully by a clever tactical device.
+This situation was met successfully by a clever tactical device.
 On the initiative of the Austrian Socialists who were joined by the German Independents and the English Independent Labor Party, a new organization, the Workers’ International Union of Socialist Parties (the so-